roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-16 ****** bysubslutjenna© "So I see you're married," I told him.
+"So I see you're married," I told him.
 Not really asking but just leading the conversation.
 I made a point of looking at his ring.
 He made a point of looking at my breasts as he replied, "Yes dear, been married for years now."

  "So where is the wifey?"
 I asked, giggling.
 I felt a little guilty knowing what I was playing at, but that was outweighed by my fear of what Mistress Jane would do if I failed my task.
 Heavily outweighed.